hitokiri-mata/katacoda-courses/kubernetes-fundamentals/kube-api/step4-api-resources.md

 `kubectl api-resources`{{execute}}

-Resources can be either scope to the cluster or associated with a namespace.
+Resources can be either scoped to the cluster or associated with a namespace.
 Most resources are associated with Namespaces, however there are some cluster resources that are cluster scoped and do not make sense to be associated with a namespaces.
 List the cluster scoped resources.

 `kubectl api-resources --namespaced=false`{{execute}}